szmpns/HackTheBox-Writeups/Machines/Cap/README.md

 #### **Disclaimer**

-*Remember to do all the operations from the same directory form where you have connected to the **SSH**.
+*Remember to do all the operations from the same directory from which you have connected to the **SSH**.
 It is absolutely necessary.
 The linpeas.sh file also should be in this exact path*

 We have to set up **Python HTTP server**: